-4.1.1.10 User Setup 8: Factory Setup Restore.
+4.1.1.10 User Setup 8: System Restore.

-This parameter allows the user to return the Model 5100E to its initial factory-commissioned settings.
+This parameter allows the user to return the Model 5100 to its initial factory-commissioned settings.
 Always perform a gas calibration after restoring factory settings.
+Use this option to restore the system to the original factory specifications (Refer to the Software Setup Log that is supplied from the factory).